louischatriot/nedb/README.md

 db.find({ system: 'solar' }, function (err, docs) {
   // docs is an array containing documents Mars, Earth, Jupiter
   // If no document is found, docs is equal to []
 });

+// Finding all planets whose name contain the substring 'ar' using a regular expression db.find({ planet: /ar/ }, function (err, docs) {
+  // docs contains Mars and Earth
+});

 // Finding all inhabited planets in the solar system